Crossroadsman/ServerAdmin/jenkins.md

 ### 7. Switch Jenkins to HTTPS ###
 We'll use Nginx to redirect https traffic (port 443) to Jenkins (port 8080).

+Note that the Nginx config needs to be different depending on whether the Jenkins URL is a subdomain (e.g., `jenkins.domain.com`), a folder off another URL (e.g., the tested application is at `https://www.domain.com` and Jenkins is at `https://www.domain.com/jenkins`).

 #### 7.1.
 Install Nginx (Steps 1 and 2 of [this guide][serv_02]) ####

 #### 7.2.
 Create a SSL Certificate ####